 As the COVID-19 pandemic rounds the turn on its second year, fast-spreading variants have led to a rise in infections as well as another round of lockdowns.
 The combination of illness, death, economic difficulty, and limited social interactions have unsurprisingly had profound impacts on mental health.
 Researchers fear that the erosion in mental health could linger long after the pandemic has subsided.

 In line with this, studies have indicated a decline in mental health across the UK since the beginning of the COVID pandemic.

 According to one report, the number of UK citizens reporting symptoms of depression nearly doubled within months of COVID’s onset in 2020.

 Minorities Bear an Even Heavier Burden

-Perhaps more distressing is the fact that minorities receive mental healthcare far less frequently than their non-Hispanic White peers.
+Perhaps more distressing is the fact that minorities receive mental healthcare far less frequently than their White American peers.

-According to the report, among adults with mental illness, 48 percent of non-Hispanic White Americans received mental health services, compared to 31 percent of Black Americans and Latinx/Hispanic Americans and 22 percent of Asian American-Pacific Islander populations.
+According to the report, among adults with mental illness, 48 percent of White Americans received mental health services, compared to 31 percent of Black Americans and Latin/Hispanic Americans and 22 percent of Asian American-Pacific Islander populations.

 How to Add an Interpreter to a Mental Health Session